lulav-citros/citros/docusaurus/docs/general/quickstart.md

 this will start a new batch run that will later can be used for analysis.

-you can now access the data for analysis from any postgres client or use our tool for python data analysis. out python data analysis package will help you access the data and analyze it. we recommend using it from python notebook that later can be converted to a signed PDF report by running `citros report generate`.
+you can now access the data for analysis from any postgres client or use our tool for python data analysis. out python data analysis package will help you access the data and analyze it. we recoment using it from python notebook that later can be converted to a signed PDF report by running `citros report generate`.

 to analyze the results using citros
 ```bash